understandable-machine-intelligence-lab/Quantus/CONTRIBUTING.md

 pip install -e .
 ```

+### Branching
+Before you start making changes to the code, create a local branch from the latest version of `main`.

 ### Code Style
 Code is written to follow [PEP-8](https://www.python.org/dev/peps/pep-0008/) and for docstrings we use [numpydoc](https://numpydoc.readthedocs.io/en/latest/format.html).
 We use [flake8](https://pypi.org/project/flake8/) for quick style checks and [black](https://github.com/psf/black) for code formatting with a line-width of 88 characters per line.